deepnight/gameBase/README.md

 Two separate branches exist for GameBase:

- - `master`: default and main branch, actively maintained.
+ - `master`: latest GameBase version, actively maintained.
  - `legacy`: the previous Gamebase version.
 This one is much more minimalistic but it could be useful if you were looking for a very basic framework for Heaps+Haxe.

 The following document will only refer to the `master` branch.